TayyebaSadaq/AdventureGame/README.md

 # Text-Based Adventure Game

-Welcome to the Text-Based Adventure Game, a Python project that lets you embark on an exciting and interactive journey through a mysterious world.
+Welcome to the Text-Based Adventure Game, a C# project that lets you embark on an exciting and interactive journey through a mysterious world.
 Use your wits, make choices, and see where the story takes you.

 ## Table of Contents
 - [Game Overview](#game-overview)